 The mini PC reached 1,188 points in the 3DMark Fire Strike 3D graphics benchmark.

 PassMark PerformanceTest 11 results in a score of 1,580 points, with a high Disk Mark score of 20,984 points which is known to have a significant impact on the final score.
-So we took the occasion to run CrystalDiskMark to test the performance of 512GB M.2 SSD M.2 512GB and the utility reports 3.4 GB/s sequence read speed and 2.9 GB/s sequential write speed.
+So we took the occasion to run CrystalDiskMark to test the performance of 512GB M.2 SSD M.2 512GB and the utility reports 3.4 GB/s sequential read speed and 2.9 GB/s sequential write speed.

 Both numbers are excellent considering we’re talking about an entry-level mini PC here…